 The use of GIB® Rondo® metal ceiling battens is strongly recommended.
 Timber battens can be prone to conditions that contribute to joint failure and popped fasteners.
-If using timber ceiling battens, additional care needs to be taken to ensure that the moisture content is 18% or less (see p.34)
+If the use of timber ceiling battens is unavoidable, additional care needs to be taken to ensure that the moisture content is 18% or less (see p.
+30).